openedx/openedx-aspects/docs/administrator/how_to/export_tabular_data.rst

 4. The exported file will appear in your **Downloads** folder.

-.. seealso:: To learn how to export information as a PDF or as an image, visit `How to Downloading Reports in Superset Dashboards <https://docs.openedx.org/projects/openedx-aspects/en/latest/course_team/how-tos/download_reports.html>`_.
+.. seealso:: To learn how to export information as a PDF or as an image, visit :ref:`How to Downloading Reports in Superset Dashboards <Downloading Reports>`.